charleskoffler/clprolf/README.md

 # clprolf language and framework

+CLear PROgramming Language and Framework.
-Clprolf is a niche language designed to aid in creating systems with mindful structure.
-It offers a clear and thoughtful framework to build software with coherence, purpose, and long-term stability.
+Clprolf is a niche language designed to help create systems with a mindful and coherent structure.
+It offers a clear and thoughtful framework to build software with consistency, purpose, and long-term stability.

-Clprolf is a specialized, guided object-oriented language.
-It features predefined, specialized components and applies constraints to inheritance and interfaces, focusing on algorithmic programming.
+Clprolf is a specialized, guided language.
+It features predefined, dedicated components and applies strict constraints to inheritance and interfaces, with a strong focus on algorithmic programming.

+It is particularly suited for:

+    complex systems,

+    simulation and MAS-like applications,

+    or educational purposes.

-It is especially made for complex systems, simulation or Multi-Agent System-like applications, or education benefits.
-Clprolf also serves as a language and tool for aiding in the memorization of class and interface structures.
-This specialization in memory ease, much like mnemonics or the memory palace method, is tailored for those who struggle to remember large numbers of classes.
+Clprolf also serves as a tool to aid memory and understanding of class/interface structures — much like a mnemonic or memory palace — ideal for those who struggle to retain large, abstract architectures.

-Clprolf language is also a tool to test, explain, and validate scientific theories, by simulation as well as describing the conception, the algorithms and the actors.
-It is a superset of java.
-The clprolf framework is available for Java, C#, or PHP, and is designed to leverage Clprolf in those languages.
+Additionally, Clprolf is a language for testing, explaining, and validating scientific theories — by simulation, algorithm description, and clear actor modeling.

+I present both:

+    the Clprolf programming language, and

+    the Clprolf framework, a lightweight annotation-based framework that brings Clprolf concepts to Java, C#, or PHP.

+Clprolf is minimalistic, to simplify development.
+It is a powerful teaching tool, but not designed only for teaching.

+Programming in Clprolf focuses on functional problems and describes the interactions of actors.
+For technical details, it describes what a worker must do, not how it is done internally.

+Clprolf is a language designed for clarity, simplicity, and ease of use.
+It inherently embeds object-oriented principles and significant design patterns — a rare feature in a programming language.

+Clprolf supports both:

+    algorithm design, with help from typed classes and interface constraints,

+    and structural clarity, through roles and modifiers.

+    🧠 One of the main — perhaps the most important — goals of Clprolf is to make writing programs easier.

+Programming is the interweaving of design and algorithmic concerns.
+Clprolf supports both.

 [clprolf official web site](https://www.clprolf-lang.org/)